Lidocaine

 Adverse Effects

-Adverse reactions to Lidocaine are rare and usually the result of intravascular injection, excessive dosage or rapid absorption from highly vascular areas.
+Adverse reactions to lidocaine are rare and usually the result of intravascular injection, excessive dosage or rapid absorption from highly vascular areas.
+The following adverse effects were identified in our literature search.

 Cardiovascular: Decreased cardiac output, cardiovascular depression, and decreased oxygen delivery to tissues have been reported.
 PR and QRS interval prolongation and QT interval shortening have also been reported.
 Lidocaine can produce cardiac arrhythmias but has a more significant effect on abnormal than normal cardiac tissue (Papich, 2011; SPC Data).